 Previous studies on mouse and human24,25 demonstrated that dynamically methylated regions were associated with regulatory regions such as enhancer-like regions marked by H3K27ac and transcription factor binding sites.
 In human, 21.8% of autosomal CpGs were found to be differentially methylated across 30 human cell and tissue types17.
 These CpGs were enriched at low to intermediate CpG density promoters.
-Using publicly available histone mapping data for human adult tissues, we found co-localization of methylation haplotype blocks with marks for active promoters (H3K4me3 with H3K27ac), but not for active enhancers26 (no peak for H3K4me1) (Supplementary Fig. 4).
-Meanwhile, we found that enhancers tend to overlap with CpG sparse MHBs, whereas the overlap with super enhancers were independent of CpG density (Supplementary Fig. 1c).
+Using publicly available histone mapping data for human adult tissues, we found co-localization of methylation haplotype blocks with marks for active promoters (H3K4me3 with H3K27ac), but not for active enhancers26 (no peak for H3K4me1) (Supplementary Figure 4).
+Meanwhile, we found that enhancers tend to overlap with CpG sparse MHBs, whereas the overlap with super enhancers were independent of CpG density (Supplementary Figure 1c).
 Therefore, MHBs likely capture the local coherent epigenetic signatures that are directly or indirectly coupled with transcriptional regulation.

 Block-level analysis of human normal tissues and stem cell lines with methylation haplotype load.
 To enable quantitative analysis of the methylation patterns within individual MHBs across many samples, we need a single metric to define the methylated pattern of multiple CpG sites within each block.
 Ideally this metric is not only a function of average methylation level for all the CpG sites in the block, but also can capture the pattern of co-methylation on single DNA molecules.
-For this purpose, we defined Methylation Haplotype Load (MHL), which is a weighted mean of the fraction of fully methylated haplotypes and substrings at different lengths (i.e. all possible substrings).
+For this purpose, we defined methylation haplotype load (MHL), which is a weighted mean of the fraction of fully methylated haplotypes and substrings at different lengths (i.e. all possible substrings, see Methods).
 Compared with other metrics used in the literature (methylation level, methylation entropy, epi-polymorphism and haplotypes counts), MHL is capable of distinguishing blocks that have the same average methylation but various degrees of coordinated methylation (Figure 2).
 In addition, MHL is bounded between 0 and 1, which allows for direct comparison of different regions across many data sets without normalization.